Healthcare Jobs at Lexington Health with Visa Sponsorship

 Does Lexington Health sponsor H-1B visas for Healthcares?

-Lexington Health's documented sponsorship activity is concentrated in employment-based Green Card categories rather than H-1B.
+Lexington Health's documented sponsorship activity is concentrated in employment-based Green Card categories rather than H-1B visa.
 Many healthcare support and clinical roles fall under EB-3, which suits candidates with bachelor's degrees or relevant skilled experience.
 If your goal is an H-1B, clarify directly with the recruiter whether the specific role qualifies under USCIS specialty occupation standards.

 How do I apply for Healthcare jobs at Lexington Health?